 Which was the first Samsung phone?
 It was called SC-1000.
 I have owned a modest number of Samsung phones till date.
 The list includes Galaxy Note 2, Galaxy S4, and Galaxy S9+, among others.

 Siemens is another elder at the table of old cell phone companies.
 The first Siemens phone hit the market in 1985 and the brand went on to make some very interesting mobile phones till its demise in 2005, when the brand was sold to BenQ.
 Siemens was also the first mobile phone brand to make a phone with a colour screen.
 Siemens is a German brand.

 If you think that Sony is a new phone brand, you are highly mistaken.
 Back in 2001, the Japanese brand began to make mobile phones, later merged with Ericsson to become Sony Ericsson, and then bought over ownership again to revert to Sony.

 While I owned 11 Sony Ericsson phones, I got to own and use only one original Sony phone, the Sony J5.

 Trium was a Mitsubishi subsidiary founded in 1983 and was one of the earliest old cell phone companies in the world.
 The first Trium mobile phone was released in 1999.
 The company exited the mobile phone market in 2008.
 Interesting fact: for decades, the Japanese stayed ahead of the curve of mobile technology and had the most advanced phones and networks.

-2023 Update: I am considering adding a 4th generation classification, to cover mobile brands that arrived from 2022 (this will include Nothing technology, makers of the Nothing Phone 1 and Nothing Phone 2).
+2023 Update: I am considering adding a 4th generation classification, to cover mobile phone manufacturers that arrived from 2022 (this will include Nothing technology, makers of the Nothing Phone 1 and Nothing Phone 2).
 Let me know what you think.